BeryJu/terraform-provider-gravity/docs/index.md

 ### Required

-- `endpoint` (String) Gravity API Endpoint, listens by default on port 9009.
+- `token` (String, Sensitive) The Gravity API token, can optionally be passed as `GRAVITY_TOKEN` environmental variable
-- `token` (String, Sensitive) Token to authenticate against the API with.
+- `url` (String) The Gravity API endpoint, can optionally be passed as `GRAVITY_URL` environmental variable

 ### Optional

-- `insecure` (Boolean) Set to true to ignore any HTTPS Certificate errors
+- `insecure` (Boolean) Whether to skip TLS verification, can optionally be passed as `GRAVITY_INSECURE` environmental variable